 We believe that open-source only works if companies give back.
 If you work on any open-source projects during the course of your work at Action Verb, you are encouraged to submit your improvements as a pull request back to the upstream project.
 And if you build something from scratch while working here that’s generic and not related to our core products, we want you to release that on GitHub too.
 We’ll also pay your travel costs to any conference where you can get a speaking gig.

 We believe in building products that we actually use ourselves.
 We are our own toughest critics and we put all of our products through their paces every day.

 Ready To Apply?

-Working here isn’t for everyone, but if you think it might be for you, please apply.
+Working here isn’t for everyone, but if you think it might be for you and you have the required experience, please apply.